 Sukh and his CTO consider hitting even 70 to 80 percent of their expectations a success.

 Since they opened the code center, the number of experiments they do has increased, to about 25 per month.
 However, Sukh explains that an experiment can be as simple as a piece of print marketing such as a local flyer that goes out in the mail.
-He says they’ve found that their ROI on manual marketing to be much more effective than spending the same or more money on a Facebook or Adword ad.
+He says they’ve found their ROI on manual marketing to be much more effective than spending the same or more money on a Facebook or Adwords.